whitfin/cachex/docs/migrations/migrating-to-v4.md

 A lot of the record types in Cachex v4 had their orders changed, so if anyone was matching directly (instead of using record syntax) they should adapt to using `entry(entry, :field)` instead.

 The former `ExecutionError` has been replaced with `Cachex.Error`, which is a combination of several smaller modules.
-This is just a naming difference to hopefully make it easier to type and rememeber!
+This is just a naming difference to hopefully make it easier to type and remember!